Synacor-LA/Senior-Code-Challenge/Instructions.md

 We have a third-party provider who gives us weather for given locations.
 Their API response includes all of their weather data for a single location.
 Our front-end displays a _limited subset_ of that weather data for _multiple_ user-favorited locations.
 (The front-end handles management of user favorites through a separate service; in this case, just go ahead and choose 5 locations).

-There is a second API which we use to translate user-favorited locations -- e.g. “Baltimore, MD” -- to the latitude/longitude dyad required by our weather partner, e.g. “39.29, -76.61”
+There is a second API which we use to translate user-favorited locations -- e.g. “Baltimore, MD” -- to the latitude/longitude dyad required by our weather partner, e.g. “39.29, -76.61”.
+This API provider is pretty flaky, so handling their slowness and errors is a significant issue for us.

 We need an internal API that serves as a facade for these two services, allowing our front end developers to make a single API request to power the UI of the entire widget.
-You're service will field these requests which contain multiple location values (e.g., ["Baltimore, MD", "Reston, VA", "Playa Vista, CA"]), and return just the information needed by the UI.
+Your service will field these requests which contain multiple location values (e.g., ["Baltimore, MD", "Reston, VA", "Playa Vista, CA"]), and return just the information needed by the UI.
 The UI is expecting the following data points, for each location, to create an entry: Location, Temperature, Icon URL.

 ## Request and response formats